 It alludes to socialism or the left-leaning political movement.
 Bologna served as the focal point of the resistance movement against the Germans and Nazis during the Second World War.
 La Rossa also references the architectural design of the city.
 The city has a distinctive appearance thanks to the red roof tiles that cover every rooftop.

-La Dotta (The studied one or The learned one)
+La Dotta (The studied or The learned one)

-The city received its moniker as a result of having the oldest university in the world.
-The Bologna University was the first institution in the modern west to use the term “university,” which comes from the Latin Universitas.
-Of course, there were numerous schools and educational institutions existing before Bologna University, but they never adopted the name university.
+The city received its moniker due to having the world’s oldest university.
+The Bologna University was the first institution in the modern West to use the term “university,” which comes from the Latin Universitas.
+Of course, numerous schools and educational institutions existed before Bologna University, but they never adopted the name university.
 As an illustration, the first Parma school, today called the University of Parma, was constructed in 962 AD.
 Bologna University was founded over a century earlier.

 La Grassa (The Fat and The Food)

 Bologna is the regional capital of Emilia-Romagna, a region of Italy known for its cuisine.
-The region produces some of the world’s most celebrated cuisine, including Parmesan cheese, Parma ham and balsamic vinegar.
-It is also home to tortellini, a type of stuffed pasta; and many other foods.
+The region produces some of the world’s most celebrated cuisines, including Parmesan cheese, Parma ham, and balsamic vinegar.
+It is also home to tortellini, stuffed pasta, and many other foods.

 The Well-Known Attractions in Bologna